jwunderl/pxt-arcade/docs/courses/csintro3/events/intro.md

 ### ~hint

 The syntax for this will likely seem a bit weird to start.
-In the next lesson, this will be explored in much more detail.
+More details on why the function call is written in the way it is can be found in the [Anonymous Functions Appendix](/courses/csintro3/appendix/anonymous).

 ### ~